ben-ihelputech/FirefoxConfigInstaller/README.md

-# Deploying a locked Firefox
+# Deploying a Pre-configured Firefox

-How to deploy a copy of Firefox with a locked "about:config"
+How to deploy a copy of Firefox with a custom "about:config" This tool lets you set several Firefox preferences in advance by setting a "firefox.cfg" file.

 ## Prerequisites